nyeastufo/2015-proflu.net/README.md

 The team was consisted with multiple middle school and high school students, the team member across from multiple continental, include US, China and Singapore.

-If you have interesting to join our team, please send email to nyacups@gmail.com or nyeastufo@gmail.com.